Gökhan S. Hotamisligil

 Gökhan S. Hotamisligil (Gökhan Sıddık Hotamışlıgil; born June 24, 1962) is a Turkish-American physician scientist; James Stevens Simmons Chair of Genetics and Metabolism at Harvard T.H.
-Chan School of Public Health (HSPH); Director of the Sabri Ülker Center for Metabolic Research and associate member of Harvard-MIT Broad Institute, Harvard Stem Cell Institute and the Joslin Diabetes Center.
+Chan School of Public Health (HSPH); Director of the Harvard Chan Center on Causes and Prevention of Cardiovascular Disease (CAP-CVD) and associate member of Harvard-MIT Broad Institute, Harvard Stem Cell Institute and the Joslin Diabetes Center.

 Hotamisligil has been a pioneer in research efforts to explain the mechanistic basis of common chronic metabolic diseases; particularly obesity, diabetes, fatty liver disease, and atherosclerosis.
 His work has led to the emergence of novel concepts that have altered the understanding of metabolic disease pathogenesis.